 I will try to upload pictures to share with friends instead of overloading emails with attachements.
 A simple but not public URL should allow them access the photos.
 The problem is that accessing other people’s data might not be too difficult if their URLs can be guessed somehow.

-The pricing of Dropbox start with a freemium 2 GB to get users to try it.
+The pricing of Dropbox starts with a freemium 2 GB to get users to try it.
 There is a smart scheme going on by which you increase your free allowance by signing up referrals.
 The Pro 100 account costs $199/year.
 With most users just backup up their files on portable hard drives, I can only imagine the price tag of the Pro 100 account appealing to profesional users.

 With Spotify announcing the virtual end of their freemium plan, I wonder how long would it take Dropbox to start charging for their basic plan.
 Fortunately there are a number of interesting alternatives to the very popular Dropbox worth investigating: Tonido, for example.
 Probably Tonido is not for me: it requires a permanent Internet connection always on and a computer with a hard drive always working or a Tonido device plug and on.
 This is my view is just a way of power for a family home where Internet and computers should be switched off at off-peak times, such as working hours or nightime.